flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/creating-a-plugin.md

 ./bin/flare create-plugin
 ```

-## Plugin Details

 Follow the instructions in the command prompt and enter the necessary details for your plugin.
 Below are the needed details for your plugin:

-### Package Name
+Package Name
-This is the primary identifier of your plugin.
+: This is the primary identifier of your plugin.
 It should be unique and follow reverse domain naming convention, e.g `com.your-domain.your-plugin`.
 The package name should be in lowercase and should not contain any special characters or spaces except period, underscore and hyphen (`.`, `_`, `-`).

-### Plugin Name
+Plugin Name
-This is the name of your plugin, e.g. "System Monitor".
+: This is the name of your plugin, e.g. "System Monitor".

-### Description
+Description
-This is a brief description of your plugin.
+: This is a brief description of your plugin.
 It should describe the purpose of your plugin.

 ## The main.go file